 Originally designed to accompany the exhibition, 'Hearing Voices: Speakers/Languages' is an interactive app containing sound recordings, photographs, interviews, maps and information.
 Updated in 2014 to accompany Volume 12 of Language Documentation and Description, the app includes a foreword by David Toop and recordings of two click-language choirs.
 The has been used by the Working Group for Indigenous Minorities in Southern Africa to assist in the struggle for rights and recognition of their languages and cultures.

-An article about John's work with his recordings from Africa was published in the book Sonic Geography Imagined and Remembered.
-His presentation at 'Fieldworks: dialogues between art and anthropology' (available on the Tate Modern website) led to a chapter in Between Art and Anthropology: Contemporary Ethnographic Practice, edited by Arnd Schneider and Chris Wright.
+An article by John about working with his recordings from Africa was published in the book Sonic Geography Imagined and Remembered.
+His presentation at 'Fieldworks: dialogues between art and anthropology' at TATE Modern in London led to a chapter in Between Art and Anthropology: Contemporary Ethnographic Practice, edited by Arnd Schneider and Chris Wright.
 John's article 'When is a Click not a Glitch?' was commissioned for the book Sound Art edited by Anna Colin and Tobi Maier.
 Language Ecology and Photographic Sound in the McWorld was published in the journal Organised Sound.

 "Through his research and practise in Botswana, recording click language speech by individuals who collaborate as performers at the beginning of a process, Wynne constructs an experience that flickers on the boundaries between speech and sound, and the various levels of meaning that can be derived from human communications.
 Simultaneously, the work alerts the perceiver to the beauty of language and its potential as a plastic medium, to specifics and generalities, to political and economic realities, and to the troubled, yet fruitful connections that can be nurtured in spite of an intimidating geographical, linguistic, cultural, and technological divide." - David Toop.
 From Foreword to Hearing Voices.